eyalron33/devgrants/open-grants/Almonit-DWG.md

 3. Backend (node.js).
 4. Web3 component (Metamask etc.).
 5. ENS component.
-6. Ethereum smart contract (Vyper).
 7. IPFS backend (Rust or node.js).

 ### Milestones
 **Remark on the division of work**: We are a team of four people, all do a bit of everything.
 The names written here are of the person leading each specific milestone, but please keep in mind the whole team contributes in all stages of the project.

-The project contains five milestones.
+The project contains four milestones.
 We list them in the order of delivery.
 Next to each milestone we list the development time.
 The real date will be determined based on the starting date of the project.
 1. Progressive WebApp and Static website framework , first part of backend (5-7 weeks): led by *Muhammed Tanrıkulu*.
-2. Web3 component (1 week): led by *Muhammed Tanrıkulu*.
-3. Smart contract and ENS components (1-2 weeks): led by *Paul Peregud*.
+2. Web3 and ENS components (1-2 weeks): led by *Paul Peregud* and *Muhammed Tanrıkulu*.
-4. IPFS component (1 week): led by *Eyal Ron*.
+3. IPFS component (1-2 weeks): led by *Eyal Ron*.
-5. Integrating the components into DWG (2 weeks): led by *Eyal Ron* and *Krzysztof Lewosz*.
+4. Integrating the components into DWG (2 weeks): led by *Eyal Ron* and *Krzysztof Lewosz*.

-The total development period is 10-13 weeks.
+The total development period is 9-13 weeks.

 ### Detailed description of every milestone